JoseRoca/AfxNova/docs/Graphics /GdiPlus Classes/CGpImage Classes.md

 While it can be used directly, it is not recommended for most scenarios because it lacks essential functionality like resolution control, pixel access, and image effects.
 Use `CGpBitmap` for regular image files (e.g., JPEG, PNG, BMP, TIFF) and `CGpMetafile` for vector-based images (e.g., EMF, WMF).

+**DPI Awareness**: When working with raster images, predictable rendering size depends on correctly setting the image’s resolution.
+The **SetResolution** method, available only in `CGpBitmap`, allows you to define the horizontal and vertical DPI (dots per inch) of the image.
+Without explicitly setting the resolution, GDI+ assumes a default of 96 DPI, which can lead to incorrect scaling on high-DPI displays.
+This means the image may appear smaller or larger than intended depending on its internal DPI metadata.
+To ensure consistent and accurate rendering across different screen resolutions and printing contexts, it is essential to use `CGpBitmap` instead  of `CGpImage` and call **SetResolution** or **SetResolutionForDpi** after loading the image.

 **Inherits from**: CGpBase.<br>
 **Include file**: CGpBitmap.inc.